 We arrived at the school and followed the club’s protocol by leaving the firearms with our teacher/club instructor (a former Air Force colonel).
-He was a science teacher with a separate lockable room for all the science equipment and that is where our firearms and ammunition sat during the day.
-Around 40 firearms and their ammunition stored next to a classroom full of hormonal, pimply-faced high school kids rotating through six separate science classes that day!
-One of those guns was even an AR-15 equipped with “the shoulder thing that goes up”.
-I’m sure Carolyn McCarthy wouldn’t approve.
+He was a science teacher with a separate lockable room for all the science equipment and that’s where our firearms and ammunition sat during the day.

-See, in the pre-Eric Harris/Dylan Klebod days, the biggest concern was someone walking off with a club member’s firearm, not the school shootings for which certain media opinion journalists and politicians statist authoritarians seem to yearn.
+In those pre-Eric Harris/Dylan Klebold days, the biggest concern we had was someone walking off with a club member’s firearm, not the school shootings for which certain journalists and politicians seem to yearn.

 The day was the usual, uneventful, work-intensive, learning-filled high school day that one might expect from a school not constrained by the public education blob.
 After the last bell rang, when the parking lot was full of students heading for their cars or being picked up by their parents, the other club members and I boarded one of the waiting 15-passenger vans and headed to the range.

-Think about it for a second; around twenty 14 to 18 year old high school students making their way to partake in recreational shooting, all carrying firearms in the high school parking lot, full of hundreds of people.
-Where was Piers Morgan when you needed him to save everyone from us nutty, gun-crazed American teenagers?
-Oh, he was editor of that fine, upstanding periodical of journalistic credibility called the Daily Mirror in 1996.
-I’m sure he still feels right at home in the U.S. tabloid business.
+Think about it for a second; around twenty 14 to 18 year old high school students made their way to partake in recreational shooting, all carrying firearms in the high school parking lot, full of hundreds of people.

 As the media began its own push for gun control, culminating in the 1994 Assault Weapons Ban, the public became more engrossed in the debate.
 With the advent of the internet and blogging, more people than ever have an opinion they want to express.
 As with any law or laws that restrict natural rights, deep-rooted passion of the issue is bound to turn into uncontrolled rants between the less articulate masses on both sides of the debate.
 At a rudimentary level, this is the crux of why the media reports so heavily on these issues.
 Sensationalizing these events drives ratings, increased ratings causes an increase in similar stories.